T. G. Lingappa

 Thiruchirappalli Govindarajulu Lingappa (22 August 1927 – 5 February 2000) was an Indian music director who worked predominantly in Kannada language films.
 He also worked in Tamil and Telugu movies.
 He was the son of G. Govindarajulu Naidu who was also a musician.

 Early life

 T.G.
-Lingappa was the second son and had learned music from his father G. Govindarajulu Naidu.
-His family stayed in Thiruchi.
-This is where M. K. Thyagaraja Bhagavathar (MKT) used to sing in their house and G. Govindarajulu Naidu introduced MKT to his children.
+Lingappa was the second son and had learned music from his father G. Govindarajulu.
+His family stayed in Thiruchi Telugu and kannada speaking Balija Or Gavara naidu family.
+This is where M. K. Thyagaraja Bhagavathar (MKT) used to sing in their house and G. Govindarajulu introduced MKT to his children.
 G. Govindarajulu was a harmonium player in special dramas, but was also known as the one who taught music for K. B. Sundarambal.
 He also sold musical instruments and gramophone in Thiruchi, but the business was not doing very well.
 T. G. Lingappa had learned to play several musical instruments.
-In 1940, G. Govindarajulu Naidu took his family to Madras to look for greener pasture there.
+In 1940, G. Govindarajulu took his family to Madras to look for greener pasture there.